 As far as political views are concerned: I'm pretty neutral in politics actually.
 I'm fairly open minded and tend to not lean left or right too much.
 I care much more about the common sense of the person who leads the party rather than the party itself.
 I like the policies to support openness, global progress, healthy growth, positive change, protection of personal rights and equality for all.

 On the religious side of things, I don't like to classify myself as any one thing.
 I was raised Christian and read the bible quite a bit, but I wouldn't label myself as a Christian.
 I do my best to keep an open mind and consider that all possibilities could be true or false (my own initial and current beliefs included).
 I don't presume to know without a doubt what the truth is since I wasn't present when the universe came to be in the state we observe it in now.
-I believe it's entirely likely that there is much more around us than we can perceive since we are limited by a small fraction of the visible light, auditory, and general frequency spectrum.
-We all do the best we can to make sense of the world around us, but at the end of it all, we haven’t reached the point where we can truly know where and how this all came to be.
-We have to make a choice and a leap of faith to believe in something that makes sense for us, even if it could be wrong.
-That being said, I personally think it makes more sense to me that there is a God.
-I understand that some people don’t agree, and that's ok as well, I’m not here to be right or play judge.
-Everyone is here on a journey that causes them to learn and grow through the experiences in our lifes.
+I believe it's entirely likely that there is much more around us than we can perceive since we are limited by what we can observe or deduce from the light, auditory, and general frequency spectrum in our universe.
+We all do the best we can to make sense of the world around us, but at the end of it all, humanity hasn't reached the point where we can truly know where and how this all came to be.
+We try to make sense of our life with the limited information we have available, even if it could be wrong.
+That being said, I personally think it makes more sense to me that there probably is a God or some admin who created our universe, but that's not scientific fact either.
+Everyone is here on a journey that causes us to learn and grow through the experiences in our lifes.
 We're all doing the best we can with our circumstances for the most part, and I believe what I do partly because of my own unique conditions, experiences, as well as my choices on what I think of those experiences.
 We need to take life on as a challenge and be excited to live it!
-I think that life could be something that molds us and helps us become more mature for something else after our life here.
-My religion is to always seek to what is true, in other words, I seek reality.
-I know that sounds vague compared to most religions that state exactly what they believe, but life isn’t something static, it's alive and you’re moving through it.
-I don’t think you can stay still in your beliefs, you have to choose a direction to travel, Reality or Delusion?
-Haha, that probably sounds pretty far out there, but I don’t expect anyone to take on my beliefs.
-You’re definitely welcome to believe whatever works for you, I just hope you’re not hating or killing other people over it please.
-We all need to work together as we’re sharing this planet together.
-(Probably the best religious/philosophical book I’ve read is “Urantia Book”.
-I don’t believe anything can really be proven true, I just like its message, philosophy, and I think the book paints a beautiful picture of life.)
+I think that life could be something that molds us and helps us become more mature for something else after our life here, but it's also possible that this is the only life we have, so we need to make the best of it.

+Ultimately when I die, I would like to be able to know that I've given back more to this world than I took.
 I like to think of my body like a machine that uses the energy given from our society/world and in return contributes things that are helpful and positive to humankind's growth.
 I will strive everyday to contribute something valuable to help human kind progress.
 Of course, I'm just a little guy from an obscure city in the middle of no where, but we'll see how far I get!
 The bottom line is I wish to help others while learning, growing through experience, and smiling along the way.
 I know I am teaching music now, but when I finish teaching music I will continue to find new ways to create new innovative businesses that contribute in positive ways.